Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Qualitative Analysis

-To show how \gls{clvqvae} represents concepts related to sentiment analysis, we examine examples from the ERASER movie review dataset.
+To show how \gls{clvqvae} represents concepts related to sentiment analysis, we examine examples from the ERASER-Movie review dataset.
 We present word clouds generated by our method for different prediction outcomes.

-\subsubsection{False Negative Example}
+\subsection{False Negative Example}

 In Figure~\ref{fig:FN}, we show a false negative example where the model incorrectly predicts negative sentiment for a positive review.
 The review describes actors performing imitations, with Lloyd Bridges doing a ``decent imitation of Brando's godfather'' and Pamela Gidley performing a ``dead-on mockery of Sharon Stone''.